akankshalamba1/kickstarter-analysis/README.md

 >=COUNTIFS('Kickstarter sheet'!$F:$F,"Successful",'Kickstarter sheet'!$D:$D, "<1000",'Kickstarter sheet'!$R:$R, "Plays")

 #### Percentage of Sucessful, failed and canceled plays
 Once we recieve the outcome of all the three columns, create a new column titled "Total Projects" by adding all outcomes for each range.
-To evaluate how much of the
+To evaluate the sucess rate of the plays by the goal range we calculated the percentage of each outcome by dividing the number successful, Failed, Canceled by Total project multiply by 100.
+The table will look like this:

+Goal_table

+#### Line chart
+To make the data visually presentable and to back up our recommendation we created a line chart based on the data.
+Attached is the outcome based on goal line chart:

+outcomev/sgoal

 ### Challenges and Difficulties Encountered
+Following are some of the difficulties Encountered while working on this project:
+- **Unclear Data**: At first glance the data file appeared to alien, it take time get familiarize with the data as well as we cant use the data in the original form to base our analysis on.
+Data values such as Launch and Deadline is not easily interpreted as dates.
+For someone new to excel it will take them a while to point it out, as well as category and subcategory are combined into one set, which make the data complecated
+- **Huge dataset**: Grasping the huge amount of data in one go is really tedious task.
+It could be overwhelming for someone like Lousie who is new to excel.
+Data could have been more organized and shrunk.
+- **Use of multiple constrains**: Data range is too wide spread, data from 2009 to 2017 compressed together, with multiple countries and currencies at the same time.

 ## Results